Close Menu

 So, what is the current safety situation in Sudan?
 The answer depends on various factors, including the region you plan to visit, the time of year, and your personal circumstances.
 Generally speaking, Sudan is considered a high-risk country, with a high crime rate and a history of violence.

 The capital city, Khartoum, is considered relatively safe, with a strong police presence and a range of amenities and services available to tourists.
 However, petty crime and harassment are common, and visitors are advised to take precautions to protect themselves and their belongings.
-(See Also: Is Chilli Safe to Visit?
-A Traveler’s Guide)
+(See Also: Is It Safe To Visit Tunisia At The Moment?
+Travel Update)

 The western region of Darfur is considered a no-go zone, with ongoing conflict and violence making it impossible for tourists to visit safely.
 The government has imposed strict restrictions on travel to the region, and any attempts to visit without permission are likely to result in arrest or worse.